Zeno crossovers in the entanglement speed of spin chains with noisy impurities: Entanglement Entropy as a probe of the Zeno crossover

-As mentioned in the previous section, the stochastic drive emits entangled pairs of quasi-particles which leads to generation of entanglement, similarly to local quenches in closed systems.
-Hence, we turn our attention to the resultant entanglement dynamics.
-We use the Von-Neumann entropy (EE) of the reduced density matrix to quantify entanglement for the block $[x_1,x_2]$
+We now turn our attention to the entanglement dynamics in presence of the dissipative impurity.
+We use the von Neumann entropy of the reduced density matrix to quantify entanglement entropy (EE)~\cite{RevModPhys.80.517} for the block of spins within the interval $[l,m]$